stuzog/diabc/content/contact.md

 tags: ["contact"]
 ---

-We'd love to hear from you &mdash; your thoughts, suggestions,or experiences with diabetes and health care.
+We'd love to hear from you &mdash; your thoughts, suggestions, or experiences with diabetes and health care.
 We will never sell or use your email address for any other purpose than to contact you.

  <form name="contact" method="POST" netlify>
   <p>